 Apples - I like to use Granny Smith apples because they stay firm and don't turn to mush when cooked.
 You could use Bramley apples instead.

-Blackberries – these days you can buy blackberries year round in the supermarkets which have been properly cleaned.
+Blackberries - these days you can buy blackberries year-round in supermarkets which have been properly cleaned.
 If you do go foraging for blackberries, you will need to rinse your blackberries in plenty of cold water before using them.

 Brown sugar - for sweetness.